Your firm will require FCA authorisation if it carries out an activity regulated under the Financial Services and Markets Act 2000.

 You can find out more about whether your firm’s activities require FCA authorisation on the FCA website or you can download our free guide to FCA authorisation below.

 Obtaining FCA authorisation requires demonstrating to the FCA that the firm’s business model is one which meets the FCA’s requirements, that the firm’s activities will be compliant, that the firm’s controllers are fit and proper, and that the firm has appropriate systems and controls in place.
 FCA authorisation can only be obtained if the all of the requirements are met.

-Our team of experts have assisted thousands of firms with FCA authorisation.
+Our team of experts have assisted hundreds of firms with FCA authorisation.
 We understand the financial services industry and we understand compliance.
 With this insight we help our clients develop their business model and develop their compliance.